OliviliK/Arduino-Robot/libraries/README.md

 ##HC_SR04 Ultrasonic Sensor

 This library allows the applications to use multiple, up to 7, ultrasonic distance sensors.
 The distance range is from 30 mm up to 3 m.
 If the target has good sound reflection, the readings are very stabile and accurate.
 If the target is small or sound absorbing, then the readings are not very reliable.

+##ProcSimulator

+This library supports the learning of the tuning of a PID controller.
+The simulated process is a mass connected with a spring to a moving point.
+Without proper tuning this process has a tendency to oscillate.
+The oscillation can be reduced with simulated friction.

+##iPID Integer PID Controller

+This controller is implmented using integer arithmetics due to missing floating point support in Arduino Mega and similar low level MCUs.
+The functionality in this controller has features common in process control applications, such as windup avoidance, support of AUTO/MANUAL modes, setpoint tracking, and on-process tuning parameter changes.

+##WH_Rover Interface

+This library provides symbolic access to Wissahickon Rover sensors and motors.
+There is a new function to scale the Sharp Optical Distance sensor to be compatible with the millimeter values used in the Ultrasonic Sensor.